Onit Documentation

 1. Condition: Defines how many times your loop should run.
 An example condition would be Selected Index < Custodian List Size.
 This Condition will tell the loop to run as long as the selected index (or iterator) is less than the custodian list size.

 2. Iterator Action: In most cases, your iterator Action should be an Update Transaction Action that increments an integer Field in your App.
-The iterator must be incremented each time that the loop runs, or the loop will not break and will hit the max loops limit of 999.
-In addition, you’ll usually want to create a separate Update Transaction action that resets your iterator back to zero this action will run (only once) immediately after your loop starts up.
+The iterator must be incremented each time the loop runs, or the loop will not break and will hit the max loop limit of 999.
+In addition, you’ll usually want to create a separate Update Transaction action that resets your iterator back to zero.
+This action will run (only once) immediately after your loop starts.

-3. Looped Actions: The sequence of Actions that will be run for every iteration of the loop.
+3. Looped Actions: The sequence of Actions that will be run for every loop iteration.
 These Actions will run in the order you specify.
 One of these Actions should be your Iterator.

-In this tutorial we will cover setting up all of the items listed above.
+This tutorial will cover setting up all the items listed above.

 Create Iterator Field